Ex10si0n/miscellaneous/README.md

 ## by Ex10si0n

-This Repository is for collecting codes in my learning coding.
+this repository is for collecting codes in my learning coding.

 ## Technique Stack